EvA: An Evidence-First Audio Understanding Paradigm for LALMs: Experiments

 \subsection{Main Results}

-As shown in Table~\ref{tab:main_results}, EvA obtains \textbf{78.64/67.35} on MMAU (Perception/Reasoning), \textbf{59.79/59.45} on MMAR, \textbf{47.52/75.41} on MMSU, and \textbf{87.04} on CochlScene.
-Notably, EvA achieves the best open-source \emph{Perception} scores on all three main benchmarks (MMAU/MMAR/MMSU).
-Relative to the base model Kimi-Audio-7B-Instruct, EvA improves all reported metrics: +10.84/+5.16 on MMAU, +3.00/+0.73 on MMAR, +2.05/+3.56 on MMSU, and +0.87 on CochlScene.
-The largest gains are concentrated on perception splits.
-EvA also attains a competitive CochlScene result in our comparison (\textbf{87.04}), showing that the evidence-first design transfers to specialized acoustic-scene classification.
-These results suggest that EvA's primary advantage comes from preserving and using acoustic evidence more effectively, while reasoning performance remains competitive.
+\paragraph{Results on Understanding Tasks.} As shown in Table~\ref{tab:main_results}, EvA achieves \textbf{77.57/64.17} on MMAU-Clean, \textbf{59.79/59.45} on MMAR, \textbf{47.52/75.41} on MMSU, and \textbf{87.04} on CochlScene.
+Compared with the Kimi-Audio-7B-Instruct backbone, EvA improves every reported metric, with gains of +11.39/+4.58 on MMAU-Clean, +3.00/+0.73 on MMAR, +2.05/+3.56 on MMSU, and +0.87 on CochlScene.
+The gains are most pronounced on perception-oriented splits, consistent with our evidence-first design.
+Notably, EvA remains the best-performing model on the decontaminated MMAU-Clean Perception split, suggesting that its advantage is not simply due to source-audio overlap.
+Its competitive CochlScene result further indicates that the same design transfers to specialized acoustic-scene recognition.

 \paragraph{Case Study} We illustrate these differences with AudioCaps case studies (Fig.~\ref{fig:case_study}).
 Compared with Qwen2.5-Omni and Kimi-Audio, \textbf{EvA} produces captions that are more faithful to the audio events.
 In the example shown, EvA captures the sequence of tone shifts (calm speech $\to$ child excitement $\to$ laughter), whereas the baselines misinterpret the events.
 This example illustrates how stronger acoustic evidence can improve caption accuracy.